-"It just took people a second time to get it right," said Kenny Boyce, the City of Winnipeg event manager who'd been at Investors Group Field since 10 a.m.
-Thursday.
+"It just took people a second time to get it right," said Kenny Boyce, the City of Winnipeg event manager who had been at Investors Group Field since 10 a.m.

-Nothing seemed to go right at the exhibition game here two weeks ago, but that was not the case Thursday afternoon and evening, where more than 33,000 giddy fans poured into the new stadium.
+Nothing seemed to go right at the exhibition game here two weeks ago but that was not the case Thursday afternoon and evening, where it was expected over 33,000 giddy fans would pour into the new stadium.

-The only obvious problem area remained with the space allocated for cyclists.
-Boyce said he expects the entry-and-exit problems will diminish with time, as Bomber fans hone their game-day plans.
+The only obvious problem area remained the space allocated for cyclists.
+Boyce said he expects the entry and exit problems will diminish with time, as Bomber fans hone their game day plans.

-Rob Galka was at the stadium two weeks ago but found little to complain about Thursday night.
+Rob Galka was at the stadium two weeks ago but found little to complain about tonight.